 Due to collisions and mutual attractions altering the orbits of the newly forming protoplanets, many will reach an equilibrium point and settle into a stable orbit.
 These will eventually become true planets – either rocky worlds like Earth or Mars, or gas giants like Jupiter or Saturn – by accreting the remaining small leftovers of the original primordial cloud via their own gravity.

-What’s the difference between stars and planets?
+The difference between stars and planets

 Where does that leave brown dwarfs?

-By contrast, of the known planets in our own solar system, Neptune is the major planet orbiting farthest from our sun at 30 AU.
+As a comparison, of the known planets in our own solar system, Neptune is the major planet orbiting farthest from our sun at 30 AU.

 So brown dwarfs are not planets, and they are not stars.
 They are failed stars, not massive enough to power hydrogen fusion reactions.
 Thus, they get their own classification.